norihiro/obs-color-monitor/README.md

 1. You may open a windowed projector of the scene so that you can switch preview and program scene while monitoring color.

 ## Known Issue
-- Performance is much slower on MacOS than on Linux.
+- Performance is much slower on macOS than on Linux.